Cincinnati has several locations around the city that honor previous Presidents.

 Learn more about the two-term President who served as a general in the Civil War during your visit.

-Make sure that you double check the hours before your visit.
+Make sure that you double-check the hours before your visit.

 Regular visiting times are April- October 15, but they will open by appointment during the offseason.

-Enjoy a Drink at Taft’s Ale House
+Enjoy a Drink at Taft’s Brewpourium

 As a bonus, I’m sharing a few Abraham Lincoln quotes with the pic.